 Accessibility & Accommodation

-accommodations, in consultation with Student Accessibility Services (SAS).
+appropriate accommodations, in consultation with Student Accessibility Services (SAS).
 Students who are seeking accommodations should contact SAS well in advance of your matriculation, as some accommodations take time to implement.
-We also provide space in our U-MOO registration to provide us with any accommodations
+We also provide space in registration to provide us with any accommodations